Advocating for Yourself |

 Make Important Decisions Ahead of Time

 When living with ALS, there are some very important medical decisions you will need to make, such as whether you want a feeding tube and whether you want a tracheotomy.
-These are tough topics to think about, but many people actually feel peace of mind when they make these important medical decisions ahead of time and fill out their advance directives.
+These can be difficult topics to think about, but many people actually feel peace of mind once they make these important medical decisions ahead of time and fill out their advance directives.